 - 3 tablespoons cinnamon

 - Use a double broiler to melt together white chocolate chips, cream cheese, and heavy cream.
 You could also use a microwave-safe bowl at 30-second intervals but be careful as white chocolate can burn easily.

 - Once smooth, add in vanilla extract, 1 tablespoon cinnamon, and brown sugar.
 Stir well and remove from heat.
 Chill for 3 hours or until firm enough to roll into a ball.

-- Use a food processor (or put in plastic bag and crush) to pulse together graham cracker cookies, 2 tablespoons cinnamon and granulated white sugar.
+- Use a food processor (or put in plastic bag and crush) to pulse together graham cracker cookies until they're the consistency of sand.
+Stir in 2 tablespoons cinnamon and granulated white sugar.